Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Despite no output schema, the description comprehensively explains what the tool returns and when to use it.
-Combined with annotations, an agent has full context for correct invocation.
+Given no parameters and no output schema, the description sufficiently explains what the tool returns (full rocm-smi -a --json output) and when to use it.
+Annotations complement the read-only nature.
+Complete for a simple metrics tool.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.